Willson Contreras Preview, Player Props: Cardinals vs. Phillies

 Phillies Pitching Rankings

-- The pitching staff for the Phillies has a collective 8.9 K/9, which ranks 12th in MLB.
+- The Phillies pitching staff ranks 11th in MLB with a collective nine strikeouts per nine innings.

-- The Phillies have a 4.00 team ERA that ranks ninth across all league pitching staffs.
+- The Phillies' 3.99 team ERA ranks ninth among all league pitching staffs.

-- Sanchez gets the start for the Phillies, his 13th of the season.
-He is 1-3 with a 3.36 ERA and 58 strikeouts in 64 1/3 innings pitched.
+- Wheeler (9-6 with a 3.64 ERA and 165 strikeouts in 151 2/3 innings pitched) looks for his 10th victory when he makes the start for the Phillies, his 26th of the season.

-- The lefty last appeared on Saturday against the Washington Nationals, when he tossed six innings, allowing two earned runs while giving up seven hits.
+- In his most recent appearance on Sunday, the right-hander tossed seven innings against the Washington Nationals, giving up four earned runs while surrendering seven hits.

-- In 12 games this season, the 26-year-old has amassed a 3.36 ERA and 8.1 strikeouts per nine innings, while giving up a batting average of .224 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.